SAM-Denton/samde/README.md

 This is a dmenu script used to change various system settings.
 Press super+shift+r to run it.

-Each option does the following:

-- Color Scheme : Gives a list of colorschemes to pick from.
-Look at the "How my X11 dotfiles work" section if you want to add more.
-- Rice Selector : Selects a "rice".
-The "rices" are mostly a combination of a colorscheme and wallpaper.
+I'll explain some of the options that I think need an explanation:

+- Suckless Toggles : toggle options in my suckless builds , such as gaps, bar padding, etc.
-- Font : Gives a list of fonts to pick from for the dwm bar, dmenu and dnote.
+- Font : Gives a list of fonts to pick from.
+"System Font" changes the dwm bar, dmenu and dnote.
 - Pywal : Uses pywal to generate a colorscheme from the current wallpaper and load it into my suckless builds.
 - Folder Colors : Sets the folder color for the papirus icon theme.
 - Rounded Corners : Toggles rounded corners in picom.conf.
-- Monitor Profile : Gives a list of monitor profiles to pick from.
+- Monitor Profile : Changes the size of ui elements for various screen sizes and resolutions.
-- Reload Desktop : Merges Xresources and reloads all my suckless builds.
+- Reload Desktop : Merges Xresources and reloads all my suckless programs.

 ### Tag icons
 [Nerdfont](https://www.nerdfonts.com/) icons are used for tags instead of numbers.
 My build of dwm is configured to have my most used programs automatically open and switch to the appropriate tag.
 Also vacant tags are greyed out and occupied tags are colored.